Addenbrooke's Charitable Trust Logo

 “I decided to take part in last year’s Walk to Remember, to pay tribute to my beloved late husband Jonathan.
 So many Addenbrooke’s staff, who cared for Jonathan over the 13 months he battled to recover, were truly remarkable.
 We were married in the Lewin Rehabilitation Unit, shortly before he died, so the hospital will be forever close to my heart.”

-“Walking over a mile each day enabled me to reflect on and honour his memory, whilst raising funds for ACT.
+“Walking over a mile each day enabled me to reflect on and honour his memory, whilst raising funds for Addenbrooke’s.
 Highlights included following the Dinky Door trail around Cambridge, as well as seeking out the giraffe installations dotted around the city.”

-To view the dedication wall, go to: https://act.dedicationpage.org/walktoremember
+To view the dedication wall, visit: https://act.dedicationpage.org/walktoremember

 Former cancer patient to run sixty miler from Swavesey to Spurs ground to raise funds for Addenbrooke’s cancer services